The Story Of The Urethane Skateboard Wheel

 Frank Nasworthy grew up in Norfolk, Virginia.
 He got caught up in the skateboard craze that swept the country.
-He too bought a board with clay wheels.
+He, too, bought a board with clay wheels.
 Although Frank remembers the skateboard as a “fun thing,” his main passion was surfing.

 In 1970 he found himself in Washington, DC.
 In the summer of that year, one of Frank’s high school friends, Bill Harward, came around for a visit.
 Bill mentioned he was going to visit another friend who lived in Virginia.
-So Frank and Bill set off on the trip to Purcellville.

 Discovering Urethane Wheels